-For most yards $32.50 includes a really nice job of mowing, edging, trimming, blowing and keeping front flower beds weeded and clean.
+For most yards $34 includes a really nice job of mowing, edging, trimming, blowing and keeping front flower beds weeded and clean.
 For most corner and cul-de-sac lots add $5.
-We do have to charge sales tax and occasionally charge more for yards that take more time, but you can count on the $32.50 or $37.50 for the first mowing.
+We do have to charge sales tax and occasionally do need to charge more for yards that take more time.

 We are happy to trim your hedges if need be.
 We charge $65/hr per crew (2 guys) for hedging.
 All flowerbed cleanup is billed the same way.
 We move fast and and clean em up nice.
 We know if you feel like you're paying too much for any service, we won't be doing it for long.

 Another great thing about House to House is that we don't mow if it don't need it.
-I often see other companies ruining peoples yards mowing over dry, brittle grass thats already too short.
-If we see the yard should be skipped, then we skip it.
+We often see other companies ruining peoples yards mowing over dry, brittle grass thats already too short.
+We will either do a "partial service" for a partial price, or, if we see the yard should just be skipped, then we skip it.
 No charge to you.
 But please save us the trip out if think we should put off the mow by giving us a call or shooting me an email. (housetohouselawncare@gmailcom)

 We can either come weekly or bi-weekly depending on your needs.
 We are punctual about our mowing days.
 Unless weather pushes us back you can count on us comming on the same day each week.